 Mutations Think of Mutations as the Great Escapes little brother.
 It started in a conference hall in Portslade and is now a multi-site festival that takes place all over Brighton.
 The headliners are usually bigger than the ones for TGE and it is scheduled so everyone with a ticket can see them.
 Very 6 Music.

 And at various times

 Brighton Early Music Festival This is a bit of a niche festival.
 Early music is a broad term covering music that is 500 to 1500 years old.
-We are talking the sort of stuff Henry VIII might have had his house band play.
-A lot of it is choral and lots involves very old sorts of instruments.
+We are talking about the sort of stuff Henry VIII might have had his house band play.
+A lot of it is choral and lots involve very old sorts of instruments.
 Still, if that floats your boat then check it out.